bbauska/Anti-Project-2025/README.md

 could be skewed to bolster progressive political agendas.
 Government data should be unbiased and trusted—and an incoming conservative Administration should ensure that is the case.
 This work must be coordinated with the Office of Management and Budget, which governs federal data collection standards via its statistical directives.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025 suggested reevaluating all decennial census questions.
-“Reevaluate all decennial
+Project 2025 suggested reevaluating all decennial census questions.
+“Reevaluate all decennial census questions.
-census questions.
 Determine how best to optimize use of the decennial census to determine whether current or additional questions provide added value in coordination with other departments that utilize the information.
 Overly intrusive questions or less crucial data should either be moved to another survey or removed from Census programs entirely.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025 called for the Census Bureau National Advisory Committee on Racial, Ethnic, and
-Other Populations to be “immediately” abolished.
+Project 2025 called for the Census Bureau National Advisory Committee on Racial, Ethnic, and Other Populations to be “immediately” abolished.
 “The Census Bureau National Advisory Committee on Racial, Ethnic, and Other Populations (NAC) was established by the Obama Administration in 2012 and rechartered by the Biden Administration in 2022.
 The committee is a hotbed for left-wing activists